OUR CONSTITUTIONAL OFFICE

-Funds distributed include Federal Mineral Royalties, Severance Tax, Railroad Car Tax, Veteran’s Tax Exemptions, Indian Motor Vehicle Tax Exemptions, Taylor Grazing fees, U. S. Forest, Livestock Predatory Animal Control fees, Water Development funds, Hathaway Student Scholarship Endowment and Excellence in Higher Education funds.
+Funds distributed include Federal Mineral Royalties, Severance Tax, Railroad Car Tax, Veteran Tax Exemptions, Native American Motor Vehicle Tax Exemptions, Taylor Grazing fees, U. S. Forest, Livestock Predatory Animal Control fees, Water Development funds, Hathaway Student Scholarship Endowment, and Excellence in Higher Education funds.

 4. Investment of State Funds.

-The State Treasurer’s Office was investing $19.3 billion as of June 30, 2015.
-Total state funds have grown substantially over the last several years due primarily to the increased revenue generated from the State’s mineral industry and returns on investments.
-Investment income is currently the second largest source of income to the general fund.
+The State Treasurer’s Office was investing more than $24 billion as of June 30, 2022.
+Investment income is currently the second-largest source of income to the general fund.